 The Department of Finance in the Faculty of Business and Economics is pleased to continue its annual conference series.

-The Department of Finance in the Faculty of Business and Economics at the University of Melbourne is pleased to continue its annual conference series: Finance Down Under: Building on the Best from the Cellars of Finance, which will take place in Melbourne, Australia, on 5-7 March, 2020.
+The Department of Finance in the Faculty of Business and Economics at the University of Melbourne is pleased to continue its annual conference series: Finance Down Under: Building on the Best from the Cellars of Finance.
+The conference will be held in-person and will take place in Melbourne, Australia on March 2-4, 2023.

 We invite submissions that embody the best in current empirical and theoretical research.
 We welcome papers in asset pricing, corporate finance and all other areas of finance.
 The conference selection committee includes eminent scholars in every facet of finance.
 With the help of the selection committee, we strive to provide a conference program that is internationally renowned for excellent presentations, discussions, and keynote speeches.
-The academic sessions on the first day will be comprised of papers from all areas.
-In addition to these general sessions, a unique feature of the program is that, on the second day, we will have a special session where we honour 'vintage' research in finance that has inspired recent advances and withstood the test of time.
-In 2020, we will celebrate the body of work by professors Michael Brennan and Eduardo Schwartz.
-We are honoured to have Professor Brennan, Professor Schwartz, and Professor Michael Brandt as keynote speakers.
+The academic sessions will be comprised of papers from all areas.
+In addition to the general sessions, a unique feature of the program is that we honour 'vintage' research in finance that has inspired recent advances and withstood the test of time.
+In 2023, we will celebrate the body of work in behavioral and household finance by professor Nicholas Barberis.
+We are honoured to have Professor Barberis, Professor Luigi Guiso, and Professor Olivia Mitchell as our keynote speakers.

-In addition to the academic sessions, participants are invited to a half-day tour of the local wine country following the Saturday morning session as well as a conference wine reception.
+In addition to the academic sessions, attendees can participate in a half-day tour of the local wine country following the Saturday morning session as well as a conference wine reception.

-We hope that you can join us in 2020.
+We hope that you can join us in 2023 in delightful late-summer Melbourne.

 Department of Finance